notwaldorf/notwaldorf.github.com/_posts/2014-02-11-dear-sir-or-madam.markdown

 ---
 layout: post
-title: Dear sir or madam: the bookmarklet you didn't know you needed
+title: "Dear sir or madam: the bookmarklet you didn't know you needed"
 category: posts
 ---